unicode-org/cldr/tools/scripts/ansible/README.md

 ## Scope

-Right now, the test setup mostly controls Tomcat, but not the nginx proxy due to public port issues (https).
+Right now, the test setup mostly controls OpenLiberty, but not the nginx proxy due to public port issues (https).

 ## Setup